JustinLloyd/retro-chores/ReadMe.md

 # Build graphics in AI

-- [ ] Build a static basic layout in AI that demonstrates what the screen will look like
+- [x] Build a static basic layout in AI that demonstrates what the screen will look like
-- [ ] Put the 14" screen in an enclosure where it won't get damaged
+- [x] Put the 14" screen in an enclosure where it won't get damaged
-- [ ] Hook the 14" screen up to my workstation
+- [x] Hook the 14" screen up to my workstation
-- [ ] CVerify what the static basic layout in AI will look like on my screen
+- [x] CVerify what the static basic layout in AI will look like on my screen
-- [ ] Install raylib on linux machine
+- [x] Install raylib on linux machine
-- [ ] Get basic display code up and running on raylib
+- [x] Get basic display code up and running on raylib
-- [ ] Export AI files to transparent PNGs
+- [x] Export AI files to transparent PNGs
-- [ ] Get basic static screen up on linux workstation with raylb
+- [x] Get basic static screen up on linux workstation with ~~raylb~~ pygame

 # Controlling LEDs